amreitz/Hunt4Harley/README.md

   - [x] Walking around the screen
   - [x] Responsiveness to keys
   - [x] Responsive animated sprites
-  - [ ] Interactions with elements on the screen
+  - [x] Interactions with elements on the screen
     - [x] Handling of boundaries/no-go zones
-    - [ ] Handling of interaction with characters
-    - [ ] Handling of interaction with items
+    - [x] Handling of interaction with characters / items
 - Maps
   - [x] Map generation and display
   - [x] Map updating engine (not on every refresh unless player is moving)